-To send flowers in memory of Leatha Mae "Leat" Miles, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Leatha Mae "Leat" Miles, please visit our Heartfelt Sympathies Store.

 Leatha was educated in the public schools of Accomack County, where she graduated from Onancock High School.
 At a very young age, Leatha joined St. John’s Baptist Church in Onancock, Virginia.
 There she served on the Youth Choir, Senior Choir, Willing Workers, Missionary Society, Trustee Board, Kitchen Committee, and as the Assistant Corresponding Secretary.
 Leatha served diligently until her health began to fail.

 Leatha, known by many names, such as “Leat,” “Shortie,” “Auntie,” “Community Mother,” and “Old Woman in a Shoe,” was an avid sports player.
 She played softball in high school and continued her love for the game by playing for various teams with Accomack County Parks & Recreation.
 The Blue Jays, Barbettes, Kings & Queens, and Rejects, were just a few of those teams.

 Leat was employed at Holly Farms, now Tyson Foods, for twenty-five years until her health began to fail.
 Some of her hobbies consisted of Bingo, playing Spades and Knock, Search-a-word puzzle books, and putting together 1,000 piece puzzles.